 The Core Structural Difference

-When you buy a solar system (whether with cash or a solar loan), you own the equipment outright, are eligible for tax credits and incentives tied to ownership, and your electricity savings accrue entirely to you once any loan is paid off, with no ongoing payment to a third party for the system itself.
+When you buy a solar system — with cash or a solar loan — you own the equipment outright.
+You qualify for tax credits and incentives tied to ownership, and once any loan is paid off, every dollar of electricity savings goes to you, with no ongoing payment to a third party for the system itself.

-When you lease a solar system, a company owns the equipment and you pay a monthly fee (often structured to be lower than your previous electricity bill) for the right to use the electricity it generates.
-You generally do not receive the tax credits and incentives, since these go to the system’s actual owner — the leasing company — not to you as the homeowner using the system.
+When you lease a solar system, a company owns the equipment and you pay a monthly fee, often set below your previous electricity bill, for the right to use the power it generates.
+The tax credits and incentives typically don’t come to you in this arrangement — they belong to whoever owns the system, which is the leasing company, not the homeowner using the electricity.

-Why Tax Credits Make a Genuine Difference in Total Cost
+Why Tax Credits Make a Real Difference in Total Cost

 Calculating the Actual Long-Term Difference

-This does not mean leasing is never the better choice for any homeowner — it means the genuine financial comparison requires looking at total cost over the full term, not just comparing your current electricity bill to a proposed lease payment amount, which is the comparison many lease pitches tend to emphasize.
+That doesn’t make leasing the wrong call for everyone.
+It means the real comparison requires looking at total cost across the full term, not just stacking your current electricity bill against a proposed lease payment — which is the framing many lease pitches lean on.

 When Leasing Genuinely Makes More Sense

-If you cannot use the tax credit.
-The federal solar tax credit is non-refundable, meaning it offsets tax you actually owe rather than being paid out as cash if you owe little or no federal tax.
-If your tax situation means you could not actually use a substantial credit, the gap between buying and leasing narrows considerably, since you would not have captured this value through ownership anyway.
+If you can’t use the tax credit.
+The federal solar tax credit is non-refundable — it reduces tax you owe rather than arriving as cash if your tax liability is small.
+If your situation means a substantial credit would go largely unused anyway, the buy-versus-lease gap shrinks considerably, since ownership wouldn’t have captured that value for you regardless.

-If you genuinely cannot afford the upfront cost or do not want to take on a loan.
-Leasing requires little or no upfront payment in many arrangements, which matters genuinely for homeowners who want solar’s benefits without either a large upfront expense or taking on additional debt, even knowing this comes with a higher total cost over the lease term compared to ownership.
+If the upfront cost or a new loan isn’t workable.
+Many leases require little or no money down, which matters for homeowners who want solar’s benefits without a large upfront expense or additional debt — even with the tradeoff of a higher total cost over the lease term compared to owning.

 A Consideration Often Overlooked: Selling Your Home

-If you anticipate selling your home before a lease term ends, this introduces genuine complexity, since the lease agreement generally needs to either transfer to the new buyer (who must qualify and agree to assume it) or be paid off, both of which can complicate a home sale in ways that an owned system generally does not, since an owned solar system is typically treated as a straightforward home improvement that can increase home value without this kind of transfer complexity.
+Planning to sell before your lease term wraps up adds real complexity.
+The lease typically needs to either transfer to the buyer — who has to qualify and agree to take it on — or be paid off outright, either of which can complicate a home sale in ways an owned system simply doesn’t.
+An owned solar system is generally treated as a straightforward home improvement, one that can add to home value without any transfer hurdles.

-This is genuinely worth considering if there is a reasonable chance you might sell your home within the lease term, since this potential complication is a real factor beyond the pure cost comparison discussed above.
+If there’s a reasonable chance you’ll sell within the lease window, this is worth weighing seriously — it’s a real factor sitting outside the pure cost math covered above.

 Questions Worth Asking Directly Before Deciding

 For a lease: What happens if I want to sell my home before the lease term ends?
-What are my buyout options if I want to purchase the system outright partway through the lease?
-What specific maintenance is actually covered, and what, if anything, falls to me?
+What are my buyout options if I want to purchase the system outright partway through?
+What maintenance is actually covered, and what falls to me?

 A Quick Reference Summary